-Commonly known as the Xerus, these animals go by the scientific name of Xerus erythropus and belong to the family Sciuridae and phylum Chordate.
+Commonly known as the Xerus (from the Greek word xeros meaning dry), these animals belong to the family Sciuridae and phylum Chordate.
 They come from the Mammalia animal class.
 The Xerus comes from the squirrel family Saciuridae, subfamily Xerinae, and tribe Xerini.
 The genus Xerus has four species:

 - Cape ground squirrel (Xerus inauris), primarily lives in South Africa, Botswana, and Namibia, seeking out drier areas to call home.

-The mountain ground squirrel (scientific name: Xerus Princeps) lives in the western region of South Africa and Namibia, as well as the southwestern side of Angola.
-Finally, the unstriped ground squirrel (scientific name: Xerus rutilus) can be found in the grasslands, woodlands, and rocky areas of the northeastern areas of both Sudan and Tanzania.
+- Unstriped ground squirrel (Xerus rutilus) can be found in the grasslands, woodlands, and rocky areas of the northeastern areas of both Sudan and Tanzania.

 Appearance and Behavior

-These squirrels are covered in fur from head to toe which is often the light-brownish color of the soil.
+These squirrels are covered in coarse, short fur from head to toe that is often the light-brownish color of the soil.
 However, it can also be found in reddish-grey or yellowish-grey fur.
-However, their feet have relatively lesser hair than the rest of their bodies.
+Their feet have less hair than the rest of their bodies.
 While the pads of their feet have minimum to no hair, the foot itself has some.
 These squirrels can jump a distance of up to 20 feet.
 They have long, muscular hind legs and short front legs that work together to aid in leaping